 - These are listed to identify claims that have been reversed.
 The reversed amounts are included in the Processed Amount above.
-Claims that have refunds applied are noted with a Claim Status of "REVERSED" in the claim detail header with a non-zero Refund Amount listed. - The Amount Paid is the total of the Net Amount, plus the Refund Amount, minus the Amount Recouped. - The Ending Balance represents any funds still owed to Aetna Better Health of Ohio after this payment cycle.
+Claims that have refunds applied are noted with a Claim Status of "REVERSED" in the claim detail header with a non-zero Refund Amount listed. - We will provide notification to providers via mail, 18 days prior to any recoupment efforts.
+It provides you with an opportunity from the print date of the letter to dispute our findings.
+It also includes instructions on how to issue a refund to the overpayment, if applicable. - The Amount Paid is the total of the Net Amount, plus the Refund Amount, minus the Amount Recouped. - The Ending Balance represents any funds still owed to Aetna Better Health of Ohio after this payment cycle.
 This will result in a negative Amount Paid. - The Check # and Check Amount are listed if there is a check associated with the remit.
 If payment is made electronically, then the EFT Reference # and EFT Amount are listed, along with the last four digits of the bank account to which the funds were transferred.
 There are separate checks and remits for each line of business in which the provider participates. - The Benefit Plan refers to the line of business applicable for this remit.
 TIN refers to the tax identification number. - The Claim Header area of the remit lists information pertinent to the entire claim.
-This includes: - Enrollee Name - o ID - o Birth Date - Account Number - Authorization ID, if Obtained - o Provider Name - o Claim Status - Claim Number - o Refund Amount, if Applicable - The Claim Totals are totals of the amounts listed for each line item of that claim. - The Code/Description area lists the processing messages for the claim. - The Remit Totals are the total amounts of all claims processed during this payment cycle. - The Message at the end of the remit contains claims inquiry and resubmission information, as well as grievance rights information.
+This includes: - o Enrollee Name - o ID - o Birth Date - Account Number - o Authorization ID, if Obtained - Provider Name - Claim Status - Claim Number - Refund Amount, if Applicable - The Claim Totals are totals of the amounts listed for each line item of that claim. - The Code/Description area lists the processing messages for the claim. - The Remit Totals are the total amounts of all claims processed during this payment cycle. - The Message at the end of the remit contains claims inquiry and resubmission information, as well as grievance rights information.